 My Own Views

 Along the way I've been exposed to and, in part, have been influenced by numerous religious practices, rituals and belief systems.
-They are all amazing and I've been privileged to visit sacred sites; witness profound events (e.g. Tibetan Sky Burials, religious festivals and pilgrimages); explore cities, both ancient and modern; and traversed unbelievably beautiful landscapes throughout the world.
+They are all amazing and I've been privileged to visit sacred sites; witness profound events (e.g., Tibetan Sky Burials, religious festivals and pilgrimages); explore cities, both ancient and modern; and traverse unbelievably beautiful landscapes throughout the world.

 And What of Truth

-One thing I know for certain.
-Truth lies, at least as much, in personal experience and understanding as it does in formalized, man-made belief systems.
-And, while its possible to find guidance, inspiration and hope within formal systems, it is in the subtleties of grey (gray), rather than in black and white dogmatic notions, where ultimate beauty exists.
+One thing I know for certain: truth lies at least as much in personal experience and understanding as it does in formalized, man-made belief systems.
+And, while its possible to find guidance, inspiration and hope within formal systems, it is in the subtleties of grey, rather than in black and white dogmatic notions, where ultimate beauty exists.

 Beware False Gods